 After informing a potential partner of your HIV positive status, it is much less likely that you can be prosecuted for consensual sex.
 The only exception is if your partner is under the age of 18 or sufficiently lacking in the needed mental capacity to appreciate their potential risk of exposure to or implications of HIV.
 In these cases, consent cannot be given, and you can still face felony assault charges.

 Of course, there are some behaviors that are illegal, specifically based on your HIV positive status.
 For example, it is illegal for you to donate blood if you know that you are HIV positive.
 In addition, it is a crime to cause (or attempt to cause) another person to come into contact with your bodily fluids or waste, including blood, semen, urine, or feces, with intent to harass or annoy if you know that you have HIV, hepatitis, or tuberculosis.
 This could include spitting at someone, throwing bodily fluids, and even threatening to infect another person, especially if the victim is aware of your infectious disease.

 It is possible to live a relatively normal life with HIV nowadays with proper treatment.
 You may even get an undetectable viral load, making the risk of transmission very small.
-This does not, however, exempt you from the legal responsibility of disclosing your HIV status in Ohio.
+This does not, however, exempt you from the legal responsibility of disclosing your HIV status in Columbus.
 If you are accused of violating these HIV transmission laws, you are facing an uphill legal battle, which can culminate with up to eight years imprisonment and a fine of up to $15,000 if you are convicted.

 That’s why it’s so important to take these charges seriously—and to get the support of an experienced Columbus criminal defense lawyer aggressively defending you.
 Contact the Columbus criminal attorneys at Luftman, Heck & Associates today at (614) 500-3836 for a free consultation on your case to find out how we may be able to help.